 Unlike VoIP and online gaming, video streaming is unidirectional since you get the feed from the streaming service, not the other way around.
 As a result, you would rarely feel the impact of jitter at all.
 Another thing that adds to your seamless streaming experience is the buffer memory which you may call cache data.
 If the service has set a large buffer memory, it will make up for the fluctuation in jitter or packet loss.

 Now that we know about what jitter is, its signs and causes, let’s talk about how to troubleshoot and fix it to enhance our VoIP or online gaming experience.

 When you’re looking for a router, make sure to review the router before you make the purchase.
 While it’s unclear which router is best to handle jitter, it’s evident that a high-end router will efficiently handle it.
 Make sure to check the router’s reviews and ask around, especially online gamers, since they are mostly well-equipped with such components.

 While wireless network connections are convenient for regular everyday use, they tend to underperform when compared with a wired connection.
-A WiFi connection suffers from weak signal strength.
-In contrast, a wired connection delivers the exact internet speed as received by your ISP.
+A Wi-Fi connection suffers from weak signal strength.
+In contrast, if configured properly, a wired connection delivers the exact internet speed as received by your ISP.

 Wired connections are incredibly beneficial for online gaming where you can’t afford any jitters.
 Since interference is out of your control, it’s best to employ measures that can stop any interference.
 A wireless connection may lead to higher latency, packet loss, and jitter.